vitamin-c-foods

 Lemon is a rich source of vitamin C, providing 64% of the Daily Value in a 100 g reference amount.
 Other essential nutrients are low in content.

-Lemons contain numerous phytochemicals, including polyphenols, terpenes, and tannins.
+They contain numerous phytochemicals, including polyphenols, terpenes, and tannins.
 Lemon juice contains slightly more citric acid than lime juice (about 47 g/l), nearly twice the citric acid of grapefruit juice, and about five times the amount of citric acid found in orange juice.
 [Ref 13].

 The vitamin C in lemon juice also acts as an antioxidant.